Prepare for Your

 - You will be asked to lie still to prevent the images from blurring

-- While the noise experienced during an MRI varies depending on the scan sequences, below is one example of what you may hear
+- The noise experienced during an MRI varies depending on the scan sequences

 Test Results: